 Universal output (OUT) is a signal output from DAC.
 This output is to form various signals like sawtooth, sine, square, triangle.

 In the block chart is described the structure of AVD DDS signal generator.
 You can see the signal paths.
-Each block part is described in specification.
+Each block part is described in the specification.

 Menu and program stages: